What Is Color Theory- A Comprehensive Guide

 • Complementary

-The complementary color scheme indicates the two colors in the color where that is placed exactly opposite to each other.
+The complementary color scheme uses two colors on the color wheel that are positioned exactly opposite each other.

 • Monochromatic

-A color in the wheel can have a number of shades and tones.
+A color in the wheel can have several shades and tones.
 The monochromatic color scheme indicates different shades or tones of the same color.

 • Analogous